-Figure 5 shows the distances for AgERA daily mean precipitation for June (left panel) and for the monthly climatology of near-surface temperature for the CMIP5 ensemble (right panel).
+(right panel).
 The distribution of the distances between sample members is shown together with the distribution of the distances between the sample members and the sample mean.
-The mean and width of these distributions are also shown in Table 2 both for these and the other data-sets.
-In all cases the factor of $\sqrt{2}$ are clearly seen for the mean values although the widths of the distributions are substantial in all cases.
-For the AgERA daily precipitation (Fig. 5 left) the two distributions are almost separated while this is not the case for the CMIP5 ensemble.
+The mean and width of these distributions are also shown in Table 2 for both these and the other data sets.
+In all cases the factor of $\sqrt{2}$ is clearly seen for the mean values, although the widths of the distributions are substantial in all cases.
+For the AgERA daily precipitation (Fig. 5 left), the two distributions are almost separated, while this is not the case for the CMIP5 ensemble.

 The indistinguishable interpretation claims that observations are drawn from the same distribution as the ensemble members.
-With this assumption and the considerations above, Christiansen (2018) explained the ubiquitous observation that the error (compared to observations) of the ensemble mean often is 30 % smaller $((1-\sqrt{2})/\sqrt{2})$ than the typical error of the individual ensemble members (e.g., Gleckler et al., 2008).
+With this assumption and the considerations above, Christiansen (2018) explained the ubiquitous observation that the error (compared to observations) of the ensemble mean often is 30% smaller $((1 - \sqrt{2})/\sqrt{2})$ than the typical error of the individual ensemble members (e.g. Gleckler et al., 2008).
 We also explained why the ensemble mean very often has a smaller error than all individual ensemble members (Christiansen, 2019).

-The results in this subsection and subsections 4.2 and 4 do not only hold for the Euclidean (square) norm distance, but also for, e.g., the maximum norm distance and the correlation distance ($\sqrt{1-r^2}$, where r is correlation).
+The results in this subsection and Sects.
+4.2 and 4 not only hold for the Euclidean (square) norm distance, but also for e.g. the maximum norm distance and the correlation distance $(\sqrt{1-r^2})$, where r is correlation).